mpv-player/mpv/DOCS/edl-mpv.rst

 ``w``, ``h``
     For video codecs: expected video size.
 See ``codec`` for details.

+``fps``
+    For video codecs: expected video framerate, as integer.
+(The rate is usually only crudely reported, and it makes no sense to expect exact values.)

+``samplerate``
+    For audio codecs: expected sample rate, as integer.

 The ``delay_open`` header is not part of the core EDL format.
 It may be changed or removed at any time, depending on mpv's internal requirements.